Instructional Media Services (IMS)

 IU13 Instructional Media Services (IMS) provides a cost-effective and convenient program for educators to obtain high-quality digital media to complement classroom instruction.

-From valuable district feedback, we update and revamp the IMS every three years in order to continue to meet districts' current needs and initiatives.
-Our IMS focuses on supporting the 21st century skills, digital-age literacy, inventive thinking, high productivity, and effective communication.
-Whether students are studying world languages, math, science, language arts, humanities, social studies, or any other electives, our IMS provides materials and resources for everyone.
-Instructional staff can electronically search the IMS in every curriculum area across all instructional levels from anywhere at anytime via the Internet.
+We update and revamp the IMS every five years in order to continue to meet districts’ current needs and initiatives.
+Our IMS focuses on supporting 21st century skills, digital-age literacy, inventive thinking, high productivity, and effective communication.
+Whether students are studying world languages, math, science, language arts, humanities, social studies, or any other electives, our IMS provides materials and resources for all K-12 educators and learners.

 Through the use of CultureGrams, our students can travel to exquisite places in the world, researching new cultures, languages, foods, and customs.
 CultureGrams is a searchable database containing concise, reliable, and up-to-date cultural information on more than 200 countries, all 13 Canadian provinces and territories, and each U.S. state.
 This database provides online resources including a worldwide photo gallery, slideshows, video clips, famous people collection, recipe collection, and sortable, create-your-own data tables of selected information.
 This is a great primary source database used in World Languages, Family and Consumer Science (FCS), Social Studies, and English departments.